gote1000/Go_Resources/index.md

 - **Podcast: [All Things Go](https://allthingsgogame.alitu.com/)** - *"Season" structure.
 Many great interviews.*
 - Podcast: [Star Point](https://starpointbaduk.com/) - *Serialized weekly with large back catalog*
-- Youtube video series: [Dan and the Kyu](https://www.youtube.com/@DanandtheKyu) - *You'll want to be able to see the video stream for large portions of many episodes.
-Really hits its stride ~episode 3.*
+- Youtube video series: [Dan and the Kyu](https://www.youtube.com/@DanandtheKyu) - *You'll want to be able to see the video stream for large portions of many episodes.*
-- Video lecture: [Kajiwara Takeo: The Giant Who Made Titans by Matthew McKee of Go Magic](https://gomagic.org/courses/kajiwara-takeo/) - *Inspiring at any level*
+- Paid Video lecture: [Kajiwara Takeo: The Giant Who Made Titans by Matthew McKee of Go Magic](https://gomagic.org/courses/kajiwara-takeo/) - *Inspiring at any level*

 ### Words